 Even the most cheapskate budget traveller will occasionally want to splash out on something luxurious.
 If you're visiting New Zealand and into skiing, then one luxury to indulge in is skiing the Tasman Glacier, the longest river of ice in New Zealand's southern alps.
 I did it once, and have never regretted what was a truly out of this world experience.

 The Tasman Glacier begins among lofty peaks near Mount Cook, New Zealand's highest peak, and is about 27km long.
-Ever since I learned to ski, and learned that people could ski the Tasman Glacier, it was something I dreamed of doing.
+Ever since I learned to ski, and learned that people could ski this glacier, it was something I dreamed of doing.
 As I became less wobbly on my skis within the confines of ski resorts, the idea of swishing down ungroomed powder at the top of a remote glacier became more feasible.
 Then I found out how expensive it was.
 How could such extravagance be justified, or even afforded?

 One of the ironies I've noticed about budget travel is that being really frugal 99% of the time makes the occasional luxury more achievable ... and easier to justify.
 That's what happened on my longest visit to New Zealand - in the months of living a self-catering backpacker hostel lifestyle I wasn't spending much more on basic living costs than I would have spent back at home.
 Knowing that the opportunity might not come again, a couple of carefully selected costly indulgences got my approval.
 One was a scenic flight to Milford Sound, and another was the Tasman Glacier.